Scott Innes: Career

-Innes voiced Astro from The Jetsons in a series of RadioShack commercials in the late 1990s, and Fred Flintstone and Barney Rubble in a Toshiba commercial in 2002.
-He has briefly voiced other characters, including Yogi Bear, Boo-Boo Bear, Ranger Smith, Wally Gator, Quick Draw McGraw, Bugs Bunny, Elmer Fudd, Foghorn Leghorn, Muttley, Professor Pat Pending, Snagglepuss, Captain Caveman, Shag Rugg, Droopy and Papa Smurf.
-Innes auditioned to voice Yogi and Boo-Boo for the film Yogi Bear (2010), but lost to Dan Aykroyd and Justin Timberlake.
+Innes voiced Astro from The Jetsons in a series of RadioShack commercials in the late 1990s (alternating with Jeff Bergman and Billy West), and Fred Flintstone and Barney Rubble in a Toshiba commercial in 2002.
+He has briefly voiced other characters, including those by Don Messick, Daws Butler and Mel Blanc, whom he had interviewed as a youngster: Yogi Bear, Boo-Boo Bear, Ranger Smith, Wally Gator, Quick Draw McGraw, Bugs Bunny, Elmer Fudd, Foghorn Leghorn, Muttley, Professor Pat Pending, Snagglepuss, Captain Caveman, Shag Rugg, Droopy and Papa Smurf.
+Innes auditioned to voice Yogi and Boo-Boo for the film Yogi Bear (2010) but lost to Dan Aykroyd and Justin Timberlake.
 He also auditioned to return as Shaggy for the television series Scooby-Doo!
-Mystery Incorporated, but lost the role to Matthew Lillard, who previously portrayed Shaggy in the 2002 film and its sequel Scooby-Doo 2: Monsters Unleashed (2004).
+Mystery Incorporated but lost the role to Matthew Lillard, who previously portrayed Shaggy in the 2002 film and its sequel Scooby-Doo 2: Monsters Unleashed (2004).

 In 2003, Innes wrote the song "Handprints on the Wall", which was performed by Kenny Rogers.
 He is currently the publisher and author of Hug Magazine since 2010.
 In October 2011, he was fired from WYNK-FM as part of a new programming strategy and staff changes by Clear Channel Radio.
 On April 21, 2016, he joined nearby station WRKN in the same position of afternoon air personality.